fractal-analytics-platform/fractal-containers/README.md

 instructions are detailed in `server/Dockerfile.server`.

-When started using the commands mentioned above, the folder `fractal-data` in the project root directory can be used to store data from the host system.
-The container will mount this folder in its filesystem at `/home/fractal-data/`.
+When started using the commands mentioned above, the folder `fractal-share` in the project root directory can be used to store data from the host system.
+The container will mount this folder in its filesystem at `/home/fractal-share/`.
 Both the container and the host can freely read and modify data within this folder.
 If this folder is deleted on the host system, it is recommended to re-create it *from the host* before launching